sloppylopez/resolution/README.md

 Please don’t make solutions to the code challenge publicly available online.

-We would prefer to receive a link to a private repository or the project archived in an email.
+We would prefer to receive a link to a private repository.

 ## Typescript